swamp/swamp/docs/core_principles.md

 ## Questions

 - Maybe we need containers that are hashmaps, so a value is hashed to an index and linear probing and similar.
+Or should those be solved a "normal" collections?

 ## Reference Handle